diabiriukova/ml_project_biriukova/README.md

 How to run the project:
 -
-1. Technologies mentioned before have to be installed
+1. Technologies mentioned before have to be installed.
+2. Unzip the file `model_rf.zip`.
+There is a saved trained Random Forest model `model_rf.pkl` in the archive.
-2. Run the app using `streamlit run app.py`.
+3. Run the app using `streamlit run app.py`.

 Other files: